cipriancozma/namaste-react/Readme.md

 ## 11. What is the role of type="module" in script tag?

 R: This value causes the code to be treated as JavaScript module.

+## 12. What is config driven UI?

+R: The app is driven by configs.
+The config driven UI means that the UI is driven by a config (all the data, configs are coming from the backend).